 Preview Type – Specifies the viewport preview mode.
 This does not affect the final render.

-Proxy Preview – Portions of the mesh will be previewed in the viewport with some faces hidden.
+Proxy Preview – Portions of the mesh are previewed in the viewport with some faces hidden.

-Whole Mesh – The entire mesh will be previewed in the viewport.
+Whole Mesh – The entire mesh is previewed in the viewport.

 Bounding Box – Previews are shown as bounding boxes.